LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/keywordTriggers.md

 This is a system message; even though it appears in the Preview window, it is not shown to the consumer when deployed.

-If this Text statement isn't the last in the dialog, set the **Next Step** to "End Interaction" in the interaction before this Text statement.
+If this Text statement isn't the last in the dialog, set this statement's **Next Step** to "End Interaction" (not "Next Interaction").

  {: .important}
 LP_CLOSEDIALOG triggers a post-conversation survey.